amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 Compute workloads use System-Assigned Managed Identities to reduce dependency on stored credentials.
 Azure Key Vault access is designed around Azure RBAC, while a documented break-glass strategy provides emergency access procedures for identity-control-plane outages.

 **Private Connectivity**
-Sensitive Azure services such as Key Vault are accessed through Azure Azure Private Link through Private Endpoints with associated Private DNS Zones.
+Sensitive Azure services such as Key Vault are accessed through Azure Private Link through Private Endpoints with associated Private DNS Zones.
 Public network access can be disabled so that data-plane access occurs through the private endpoint rather than the public endpoint.

 **Observability by Design**
 A centralized Log Analytics Workspace (LAW) provides the foundation for security and operational telemetry.
 Diagnostic settings are configured across supported resources so that relevant platform logs can be centralized for monitoring and downstream Microsoft Sentinel integration.